leonswl/ntu-msds-sd6103/README.md

 Code execution is prepared and managed using Python.
 Set up your own preferred local virtual environment, or use the format below:

-Run the following in the file directory containig the cloned repository.
+Run the following in the file directory containing the cloned repository.
 ```
 # set up venv
 python3 -m venv .venv